People affiliated with French military used Facebook to meddle in Africa

 The French network included 84 Facebook accounts, 14 Instagram accounts and several Facebook pages and groups.
 Together they posed as Africans supportive of French military action while commenting on political matters in former colonial nations, mainly in Central and West Africa, Facebook said.

-One focus of the Russian accounts was the Dec.
+One focus of the Russian accounts was the upcoming Dec.
 27 election in the Central African Republic.
-It also pushed narratives about vaccines for covid-19.
+The Russian accounts also pushed narratives about vaccines for covid-19.

+“This is the just the latest example of Russian actors interfering in the African social media space,” said Shelby Grossman, a research scholar at the Stanford Internet Observatory and co-author of the organization’s report on the Russian accounts.

+Grossman said the operation in Libya was “more sophisticated” than a Russian operation that Facebook took down in Africa in 2019.

 The rival French and Russian networks commented on each other’s posts, attempted to “friend” each other and also used social media to accuse each other of being fake.
 Facebook officials described these online struggles as novel developments that put ordinary, authentic social media users at a particular disadvantage as heavily funded foreign actors flooded platforms with misleading content.